Klaviyo vs Mailchimp: Which Is Better for Ecommerce in 2026?

 Mailchimp reviews on Reddit tend to highlight simplicity and cost advantages—until scale or complexity becomes painful.
 One commenter in r/ecommerce said: “Mailchimp works fine … it might be worth it” for beginners, while noting Klaviyo’s behavior tracking was more capable.

-Another user raised concerns about growing constraints: “Automation workflows that should be simple end up being a hassle … I’ve run into weird limits” especially as lists grow.
+Another user raised concerns about growing constraints: “Marketing automation workflows that should be simple end up being a hassle … I’ve run into weird limits” especially as lists grow.
 In r/Emailmarketing, one user was blunt: “Mailchimp is terrible.
 Their layout and UI is all over the place.”

-Depends on what you’re trying to do.
-In the Klaviyo vs. Mailchimp debate, Klaviyo outperforms Mailchimp for ecommerce brands that need deep segmentation, automation, and predictive insights.
+Klaviyo is better than Mailchimp on some aspects, yes, but generally it depends on what you’re after.
+For instance, Klaviyo outperforms Mailchimp for ecommerce brands that need deep segmentation, automation, and predictive insights.
 Mailchimp wins on ease of use, multichannel features, and affordability for general marketing.
-For ecommerce growth, Klaviyo is stronger.
-For simplicity and versatility, Mailchimp is more practical.

-Yes, but not automatically.
-You can copy HTML templates from Mailchimp and upload or rebuild them in Klaviyo’s editor.
+Yes, you can import your email templates from Mailchimp to Klaviyo but not automatically.
+You can copy HTML templates from Mailchimp and upload or rebuild them in Klaviyo’s email builder.
 Some design adjustments might be needed since custom merge tags and styling differ between the two.

-Migration’s pretty straightforward in the Klaviyo vs. Mailchimp switch.
+The migration process from Mailchimp to Klaviyo is pretty straightforward.
 Klaviyo provides a guided importer to transfer contacts, tags, and templates.
 Most Shopify and WooCommerce stores finish setup within a day.
 The main challenge is rebuilding automations and flows to match Klaviyo’s more advanced logic.